|

 7.4 The false savings doctrine of neoclassical economics

-present banking system has a most remarkable consequence _
+the present banking system has a most remarkable consequence

-it completely wrecks conventional savings and investment doctrine.
+_ it completely wrecks conventional savings and investment

-That doctrine blithely states that, before productive capital
+doctrine.
+That doctrine blithely states that, before productive

-investment can be made, there has to be both financial savings
+capital investment can be made, there has to be both financial

-meant money: by physical savings is meant bricks,
+is meant money: by physical savings is meant

 a) Financial saving